 - Where you do it in that region

-- What offers do you have specific to that store?
+- The offers you have specific to that store

-- What they say about you in that region
+- What do they say about you in that region?

 - Who is on your team in that region?

 Avoid keyword stuffing.
-Resist the temptation to take shortcuts by using duplicate content from other pages.
-When you are just getting started, you may have some templated content to use in multiple locations but should strive to have unique local content for each location as your local strategy matures.
+Resist the temptation to take shortcuts by using duplicate content from other location landing pages.
+When you are just getting started, you may have some templated content to use in multiple locations but should strive to have unique local content for each location to provide the most relevant information to the end user possible.

 For more helpful local content tips head over to our blog post, 7 Content Tips for More Effective Local Online Marketing.